 For example, if you move home, your new postcode might reduce your risk category and bring your price down.

-Sometimes, a quick chat with your insurer means getting you the right policy, which can get you cheaper, better cover.
+Sometimes, a quick chat with your insurer means getting you the right policy, which can result in cheaper, better cover.

 A no claims bonus (NCB) is a discount that’s applied to an insurance policy based on the number of consecutive years you’ve gone without making a claim.

-You can build your NCB for up to 15 years, which gives you a significant discount.
+You can build your NCB for up to 15 years and get a significant discount.
 There are a few different ways to protect your NCB, check out our detailed guide on how to utilise your no claims bonus.

 If you drive significantly fewer miles than stated, but don’t tell your insurer, you won’t benefit from a potentially lower premium cost.

-Insurers offer multiple tiers for a reason, so avoid paying for cover you’re not using by reading over each tier option.
-If in doubt, call your insurer to check which level of cover is right for you.
+Avoid paying for cover you’re not using by reading over each tier option.
+If in doubt, call your insurer to check which cover level is right for you.

-Most monthly car insurance premiums have interest included in the price, making them more expensive than annual costs.
+Most monthly car insurance premiums include interest in the price, making them more expensive than annual costs.